What is Kneller Hall?

-As a fellow Dukes Education senior school, Kneller Hall School offers priority entry to pupils at Radnor House Prep.
+As a fellow Dukes Education senior school, Kneller Hall School will offer priority entry to pupils at Radnor House Prep.
 Priority access means that a pupil at one Dukes school enjoys preferential entry to another, but it is not a guarantee of acceptance.
 Each school has its own admissions criteria, and an assessment process for entry, and every pupil needs to meet the minimum criteria.
-A child that meets the eligibility criteria to join another Dukes school moves straight to the front of the queue.
-This can take a good deal of uncertainty and stress out of the 11+ and 13+ Process.
+A child who meets the eligibility criteria to join another Dukes school moves straight to the front of the queue.
+This can take a good deal of uncertainty and stress out of the 11+ and 13+ process.

 If pupils prefer to continue on to a Dukes senior school, we may be able to confirm acceptance during Year 5, subject to meeting the entry criteria.

 Dukes Education is sensitively restoring and developing the 60,000 sq ft interior of Kneller Hall and the extensive 30-acre site to create a truly exceptional school for the 21st century.

 New developments include: